zio/zio/docs/datatypes/contextual/index.md

 `ZLayer[-RIn, +E, +ROut]` is a recipe to build an environment of type `ROut`, starting from a value `RIn`, and possibly producing an error `E` during creation.

 `ZLayer` combined with the _ZIO Environment_, allow us to use ZIO for _dependency injection_.
-There are two parts for dependency injection:
+There are two parts of dependency injection:
 1. **Building Dependency Graph**
 2. **Dependency Propagation**

 ZIO has a full solution to the dependency injection problem.
 It solves the first problem by using [compositional properties](zlayer.md#manual-layer-construction) of `ZLayer`.
-Assume we have several services with their dependencies, and we need a way to compose and wiring up these dependencies and create the dependency graph of the application. `ZLayer` is a ZIO solution for this problem.
+Assume we have several services with their dependencies, and we need a way to compose and wire up these dependencies to create the dependency graph of the application. `ZLayer` is a ZIO solution for this problem.
 It allows us to build up the whole application dependency graph by composing layers horizontally and vertically.

 ZIO also solves the second problem by using [ZIO Environment facilities like `ZIO#provide`](zlayer.md#dependency-propagation).

 > **Note:**
 >
 > By using ZLayer and ZIO Environment we can solve the propagation and wire-up problems in dependency injection.
-Note that it doesn't necessary to use it, and we can still use things like [Guice](https://github.com/google/guice) with ZIO, or we might like to use [izumi distage](https://izumi.7mind.io/distage/index.html) solution for dependency injection.
+Note that we are not enforced to use this approach, as we can still use things like [Guice](https://github.com/google/guice) with ZIO, or we might like to use [izumi distage](https://izumi.7mind.io/distage/index.html) solution for dependency injection.

 ## Defining ZIO Services

-Defining service in ZIO is not very different from object-oriented style, it has the same principle: coding to an interface, not an implementation.
-Therefore, ZIO encourages us to implement this principle by using the _Service Pattern_, which is quite similar to the object-oriented style.
+Defining services in ZIO is not very different from object-oriented style, it has the same principle: coding to an interface, not an implementation.
+Therefore, ZIO encourages us to implement this principle by using _Service Pattern_, which is quite similar to the object-oriented style.

 Before diving into writing services in ZIO style, let's review how we define them in an object-oriented fashion in the next section.